tamediadigital/kafka-d/internals.md

 # kafka-d internals

-## Pipelining and batching
+## Pipelining and bundling

-kafka-d supports pipelining and batching of requests through dedicated worker task assigned to each BrokerConnection.
+kafka-d supports pipelining and batching of requests through dedicated fetcher task assigned to each BrokerConnection.
 When the queue of one of the consumers is not full, the task issues a fetch request in the background.
 In typical scenario, there will be more than one consumer with empty queue.
-In this case, the worker task will combine many fetch requests into a single one.
+In this case, the fetcher task will combine many fetch requests into a single one.

 ## Consumer queues

-Each consumer has an input message queue with configurable size (consumerQueueMaxBytes).
+Each consumer has an input message queue with configurable size (consumerMaxBytes + consumerQueueBuffers).
 Queues improve the throughput by ensuring there is always a message to consume.
 For example, when consumer pops one message for processing, the next one is fetched in the background (while the consumer processes that message).
-The background fetches may be batched as described in previous section.
+The background fetch requests may be bundled as described in previous section.

 ## Producer queues / message batching